Monday, December 29, 2025

 The wedding vows were preceded by dinner and the processions, first by the groom, then by the bride.
 The groom's procession was called the baraat and involved a live brass band and vigorous dancing.
 Pritish's and Jai Mohan's cousins were the stars of the dance floor.
 Of course, I joined them...

-And then afterwards they said I danced so well that I might be and Indian myself, and one of them offered to file paperwork for me to become an Indian citizen, and I became afraid, because I had committed to join them also for reception in Dhanbad without my other colleagues, and they looked as if they might eat me alive when I got there.
+And then afterwards they said I danced so well that I might as well be an Indian myself, and one of them offered to file paperwork for me to become an Indian citizen, and I became afraid, because I had committed to join them also for reception in Dhanbad without my other colleagues, and they looked as if they might eat me alive, when I got there.
 Fortunately, no one propositioned me for a dance during the after-party, nor made me marry anyone, which put my anxieties at rest.

 Swing Dance Meditation: Part 4